Academic Appointment, Performance and Promotion Policy (MPF1299)

 Casual employment means employment by the hour which is paid on an hourly basis that includes a loading to compensate for benefits which a casual employee is not eligible to receive.

-Confirmation period is the desginated time period prior to a continuing academic appointment being confirmed.
+Confirmation period is the designated time period prior to a continuing academic appointment being confirmed.

-Engagement means engagement with government, business and community organisations and influential contributions to projects and activities of mutual benefit, underpinned by research and scholarship.
-Indicators of Engagement are detailed in Schedule A - Academic Career Benchmarks and Indicators (ACBI).
+Engagement means the patterns of scholarly engagement beyond the academy with communities, industries and public policy.
+Indicators of Engagement are detailed in the Academic Career Benchmarks and Indicators (ACBI).

-Fixed-term employment applies only where a staff member is to be engaged in a work activity that falls within one of the categories listed in clause 19 of the Agreement.
+Fixed-term employment applies only where an employee is to be engaged in a work activity that falls within one of the categories listed in clause 2.6 of the Agreement.

-Leadership means leadership and citizenship that generates change and contributes to capability-building and improvement within departments, faculties and across the University.
-Indicators of Leadership are detailed in Schedule A - Academic Career Benchmarks and Indicators (ACBI).
+Leadership means leadership and service that generates change and contributes to capability-building and improvement within departments, faculties and across the University.
+Indicators of Leadership are detailed in the Academic Career Benchmarks and Indicators (ACBI).

 Performance review means a formal review of an employee's performance conducted annually and triennially within the University's Performance Development Framework for Academic Staff.